This post is all about the beginning steps to guided selling and why it is crucial for your business to succeed.

 Back to Guided Selling…

-Selling based on business outcomes requires that sellers target prospects who have the business problem they solve.
+Selling based on business outcomes requires that sellers target prospects with the business problem they solve.
 To make sure that sellers only target perfect fit prospects, guided selling must help them ensure they have found a perfect fit prospect.

 Marketing does the bulk of the lead generation activity today.
 But, it still falls on sales to qualify and determine which lead is the perfect fit.

-Next, sellers have to have value-based materials so they can be helpful, collaborative, informative and a value-add asset in the process.
+Next, sellers must have value-based materials to be helpful, collaborative, informative, and a value-add asset to the process.

 Where do the value-based materials come from?
 With guided selling, the messaging comes from your customers.

 In the next post, we will discuss how to use the voice of the customer, and not the voice of the salesperson, to improve the buyer’s journey in guided selling.

 This post was all about the beginning steps to succeeding with guided selling.